 - Watchlist Screening.
 A risk-based approach includes screening your customers against PEPs, sanctions, adverse media and other watchlists.

 - Advanced Solutions.
 If modern financial institutions are going to stay ahead of potential pitfalls, they’re going to need the latest advances in AML technology.
 Automated systems allow risk assessment to be done faster – and more successfully – than ever before.

 Taking a risk-based approach to anti-money laundering isn’t a luxury.
 It’s a necessity.
 In today’s digital, always-connected world, there’s simply no better way to deal with traffickers, terrorists, and other criminals than cutting off their funding.
 And risk-based approaches to AML give financial institutions the ability to do this more easily than ever.

-Request a demo today to see how Jumio can solve your AML compliance needs with its advanced Know Your Customer and Transaction Monitoring solutions.
+Request a demo today to see how Jumio can solve your AML compliance needs with its advanced Know Your Customer and AML screening solutions.